CICS110/CICS110.github.io/main/assignments/06-files/index.md

 CICS 110 students will succeed in their future endeavors.
 Allison is an instructor for CICS 110.
 Manan is a TA for CICS 110.
-Ben is a UCA for CICS 110.Tanush is also a UCA.
+Ben is a UCA for CICS 110.
+Tanush is also a UCA.
 ```

 *Hint: This is essentially the same as `write_string` but instead of opening the file in write mode, you need to open it in append mode.*